ctm/yld/src/life/too-public.md

 I was planning on doing for the 2017 Bataan Memorial Death March.
 It felt weird having so much info out there, but I did hear from others who read it and appreciated that I made it available, so this book continues that tradition.
-I'll slowly added more info that people may or may not find handy.
-It keeps me off the streets.
+I slowly added more info that people may or may not find handy, but most of that ground to a halt when my mother had her first stroke (March 27th, 2024).

 ### Interviews